EdenMelkie/dmudms/README.md

 # License
 --------
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the LICENSE.md file for details. ውሸት

 🌿 Where Technology Meets Community Living
 -----------------------------------------